Teolabar03/GdrBattlemap/README.md

 - Python 3.7+
 - Tkinter (usually included with Python)
 - Pygame (Install dependencies using pip: pip install pygame)
-- It requires to be run with administrator privileges in order to access the C: folder to save the .json.

 ### Commands